Rising property valuations mean no tax levy increase needed to fund Gering school budget

 The panel will consider approving the yearly framework during a special meeting Tuesday, Sept.
 27 at noon in the central office building.

-Stacy Rodriguez, GPS director of business and finance, told the Star-Herald the motto of “what is best for students” guided decision-making on the financial outline.
+Stacy Rodriguez, GPS director of business and finance, told the Gering Courier the motto of “what is best for students” guided decision-making on the financial outline.

 Superintendent Nicole Regan told the board the guiding philosophies in drafting the FY 2022-23 budget included: